Sehbau/Haupt/README.md

    Python: AdminPy/globalsSB.py

-4) Run the demo scripts in the main folder SEHBAU
+3) Run the demo scripts in the main folder SEHBAU

    Matlab: exsbAll.m

-   Python: exsbAll.py, ie. python -i exsbAll.py
+   Python: exsbAll.py, ie. python -i exsbAll.py.
-            if your python executable is called 'python3', you need to change that in script exsbAll.py too.
+            If your python executable is called 'python3', you need to change that in script exsbAll.py too.

 For more info see the documentation DokuSB.pdf (in this repository, or in the downloaded distribution)